Frequently Asked Questions About Starting an RIA — Answered

 Take note that even if you have one of these professional designations and are in good standing, you’ll still need to apply for registration as an investment advisor representative by filing Form U4 and paying the associated registration fees to the applicable state securities regulators.

-Register your RIA with the Investment Adviser Registration Depository (IARD).
-Although you can choose to complete these documents yourself, it’s wise to seek assistance from an experienced RIA compliance consultant.
-This is especially important with respect to the timing of when you actually file for registration, which may trigger notification to your existing broker-dealer and make them aware that you’re leaving.
+When you register with the IARD, it’s wise to seek assistance from an experienced RIA compliance consultant.
+This is especially important with respect to the timing of when you file for registration, which may trigger a notification to your existing broker-dealer and make them aware that you’re leaving.

 At a minimum, you’ll need: